kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ![chainweaver ova started](../assets/ova/ova_started.png)

 !!! warning "Help"
-      See the <a href="../troubleshoot#ova-installaion-issues" target="_blank">Troubleshoot Page</a> if you encountered issues installing the .ova
+      See the [Chainweaver Troubleshoot](../troubleshoot-chainweaver#ova-installation-issues) page if you encountered issues installing the .ova

 ### Create a new wallet or restore an existing wallet
 ![create-a-new](../assets/Chainweaver/create-a-new.png)